 But they’re two very different government healthcare programs.

-Medicare focuses on adults age 65 and older and Medicaid focuses on low-income individuals and families.
-The benefits, costs, and eligibility requirements are different for each program.
+Medicare focuses on adults age 65 and older, and Medicaid focuses on low-income individuals and families.
+The benefits, costs, and eligibility requirements vary by program.

-Neither program has automatic enrollment so it’s important to understand what each one offers.
+Neither program has automatic enrollment, so it’s essential to understand what each one offers.

 Knowing which to apply for helps maximize your older adult’s healthcare benefits.